 How do you take cuttings from Angel Wing Begonias?

 Once you have your plant for a while, you will start seeing it’s growth habit is pushing out tall shoots.
 They can quickly get leggy, which means the stem is growing long with the leaves spread far between.
+You can see this example perfectly below.

 Thankfully, begonias can handle trims quite easily.
 Start by using sharp clean hand pruners and carefully cut just above a leaf node.